jackmschroeder/Election-Analytics/Posts/narrative.md

 ![Historical Error](../Plots/error_history.png)

-Three things jump out: (1) average polling error was pretty small before a huge jump in 2016, (2) error seemed to jump around, even underestimating Democrats on average in 2008 and 2012, and (3) 2020’s error was similar to 2016’s.
+Three things jump out: (1) average statewide error was pretty small before a huge jump in 2016, (2) error seemed to jump around, underestimating *Democrats* on average in 2008 and 2012, and (3) 2020’s error was similar to 2016’s.

 That third point is the most important to the narrative.
 If pollsters got the same things wrong in 2020, we should expect not just similar errors but that the previous errors can help explain future results.

-As the table below indicates, including past error in a simple model didn’t help boost explanatory power before 2016.
-But using 2016’s error to help predict 2020 was immensely useful, boosting the adjusted r-squared of the model by almost 4 points.
+As the table below indicates, including past error in a simple model didn’t help boost explanatory power before 2020.
+But using 2016’s error to help predict 2020 results was immensely useful, boosting the adjusted r-squared of the model by almost 4 points.

 ![Regression Table](../Plots/errortable.png)

 Why is there a significant boost?
 Go back to the graph: 2016 and 2020’s errors are very close.
 The regression comparisons tell us that the similarity in average state error seems to be helping on the individual state level as well.

 What does this mean?
-Preliminarily, this supports the polling skeptics.
+Preliminarily, this supports the narrative.
 For all the boasting of fixing polls by weighing education documented by Skelley and Rakich (2020), the errors from both elections do seem to be fairly similar.

 This isn’t fair to Skelley and Rakich, though, who work at *FiveThirtyEight*.
 Their jobs are to be skeptical of polling and try to account for error through their models.
 Just how well those models account for polling error is the focus of the next section.

 #### Model Adjustments

 The reason election models are necessary is because polls will inevitably be off.
 As mentioned above, modelers include other variables to counteract polling error.
-Some modelers, though, try and adjust the polls before adding these other variables. *FiveThirtyEight* does this through their raw and adjusted polling averages.
+Some modelers, though, try to adjust the polls before adding these other variables. *FiveThirtyEight* does this through their raw and adjusted polling averages.

 I wanted to see if these adjusted averages outperformed their raw counterparts.
 To do this, I subtracted raw polling error from adjusted polling error for each election this century.
 A negative difference means the adjusted error outperformed raw error (which is good for *FiveThirtyEight*), and vice versa with positive differences.

 ![Raw vs Adjusted Polls](../Plots/adjustedpolls.png)

-The adjusted averages do well until 2012, where they stop beating the raw errors.
+The adjusted averages do well until 2012, when they stop beating the raw errors.
 Why?
 Since *FiveThirtyEight* wasn’t around before 2008, the poll adjustments before that election were most likely done after-the-fact, and the adjustments themselves were probably trained on those results.
-They should be performing well.
+We should expect them to perform well.

 For the last three elections, though, it’s possible that the adjustments were created before results were known and not fitted afterward.
-Another possibility is that the adjusted averages are adjusted even more through the modeling process.
+Another possibility is that the adjusted averages are adjusted even more throughout the modeling process, something we don’t get to see.

 What does this mean for the take?
 The purpose of comparing these averages was to see if modelers seemed to learn to account for polling error.
-On a whole, *FiveThirtyEight*’s model did better this cycle - correctly predicting the winner helps in that regard - but this test is inconclusive.
+On a whole, *FiveThirtyEight*’s model did better this cycle - correctly predicting the winner helps in that regard - but this test is *inconclusive*.
 If 2020 and 2016 were outliers in the adjusted error failing to beat the raw error, there could be reason to probe this further.
 But since 2012 also saw the raw averages beat out the adjusted ones, there’s no support for modelers failing to have learned from 2016.

 There’s one final thing to check in the polls, though, and that’s whether they made the same mistakes within two weeks in both cycles.

 #### Time Sensitivity

 If pollsters failed to learn from 2016, then herding should have impacted both elections in similar ways.
 Herding is the process of internally adjusting results to match the common consensus.
-The industry at-large was accused of herding results leading up to Trump’s victory in 2016.
+The industry at-large was accused of herding results leading up to Trump’s victory in 2016 (Saunders 2016).
 If this is right, and pollsters failed to account for this, polling averages should have moved in similar directions in both elections.

 To measure this, I decided to update a graph used in my reflection to include 2016 results.
-The graph shows average support between 2-10 weeks before the election, then average support up to two weeks, average support on Election Day, then the actual result.
+The graph shows average support between 2-10 weeks before the election, average support up to two weeks, average support on Election Day, then the actual result.
 I segmented the graph into four quadrants, each representing who ended up winning the state.
 The polls didn’t get every state right, so point color shows which candidate was perceived to be leading at each moment.

 ![Poll Movement](../Plots/pollavg_new.png)